 Some common beliefs and customs of Nepal

-- You cannot drink water by touching the mouth of the water jug with your lips.
-If you touch it with your lip then you are assumed as jhuto which means impure.
+You cannot drink water by touching the mouth of the water jug with your lips.
+If you touch it with your lip then you are assumed to jhuto which means impure.